cs161-staff/textbook/principles/principles.md

 protected (by the operating system's memory protection) from interference by unprivileged applications, like a web browser.

-Another example: Suppose that we deploy a firewall at the network perimeter to enforce the security goal that only authorized external connections should be permitted into our internal network.
-Then in this case the firewall is in the TCB for this security goal.
-In addition, the deployment of the firewall reflects an assumption that all external connections will pass through it.
-Thus, the network's physical topology, forwarding and routing configurations, and controls over its access points will also be part of the TCB.

-A third example: When we build _access control_ into a system, there is always some mechanism that is responsible for enforcing the access control policy.
-We term such a mechanism as a **reference monitor**.
-The reference monitor is the TCB for the security goal of ensuring that the access control policy is followed.
-Basically, the notion of a reference monitor is just the idea of a TCB, specialized to the case of access control.

 ## TCB Design Principles.

 Several principles guide us when designing a TCB:

-- _Unbypassable:_ There must be no way to breach system security by bypassing the TCB.
+- _Unbypassable (or completeness):_ There must be no way to breach system security by bypassing the TCB.
-- _Tamper-resistant:_ The TCB should be protected from tampering by anyone else.
+- _Tamper-resistant (or security):_ The TCB should be protected from tampering by anyone else.
   For instance, other parts of the system outside the TCB should not be able to modify the TCB's code or state.
 The integrity of the TCB must be maintained.
-- _Verifiable:_ It should be possible to verify the correctness of the TCB.
+- _Verifiable (or correctness):_ It should be possible to verify the correctness of the TCB.
   This usually means that the TCB should be as simple as possible, as generally it is beyond the state of the art to verify the correctness of subsystems with any appreciable degree of complexity.

-Keeping the TCB **simple and small** is good (excellent) practice.
+Keeping the TCB **simple and small** is excellent.
 The less code you have to write, the fewer chances you have to make a mistake or introduce some kind of implementation flaw.
 Industry standard error rates are 1--5 defects per thousand lines of code.
 Thus, a TCB containing 1,000 lines of code might